tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-why-so-vulnerable.md

 or no validation of nonce before saving data, CSRF immediately occurs.

-In this case, only validation of user authentication or privilege at saving process can not prevent this vulnerability because an administrator potencially click a malicious link with own authorized cookie.
+In this case, only validation of user authentication or privilege at saving process is not enough to prevent this vulnerability because an administrator potencially click a malicious link with own authorized cookie.

 Such disuse of nonce
 [leads many plugins to CSRF](https://wpvulndb.com/search?text=&vuln_type=3).